om-mapari/proctor-vision-extension/readme.md

 ## Features

 ### Frontend (Chrome Extension)
+- Detect Multiple tabs

-- A Chrome extension that allows users to input their details through a form with test Test invitation code:
+- Allows users to input their details through a form with test Test invitation code.
-- It stores form details in chrome local storage.
-Form Auto-fills for next online test with the details stored in local storage.
+- Form Auto-fills for next online test with the details stored in local storage.
 - Upon clicking the "Start Test" button, the user's information saved to the backend server.
-- The extension performs audio and video requirement checks and displays the candidate's live webcam feed on the page.
+- The extension performs audio and video requirement checks.
+- Displays the candidate's live webcam feed on the page.
-- It also sends images of the user from the browser to the server at configurable intervals.
+- Sends images of the user from the browser to the server at configurable intervals.

 ### Backend [Proctor Vision Backend API Reference](https://github.com/om-mapari/proctor-vision-backend)
 - A backend API to store all user information and images.
 - Images are stored in on cloud data storage `cloudinary storage`
 - Images are stored along with timestamps.
+- Handle Set Interval Route

 ### Admin Dashboard